 Centralized File Server and Endpoint Backups

-Let’s take a look at how the process looks in the latest edition.
-In BDRSuite go to Tab – Endpoints, and continue to the Data Sources menu.
+Let’s look at how the process looks in the latest edition.
+In BDRSuite go to Tab – Endpoints and continue to the Data Sources menu.
 There you have options Add Microsoft Windows (Files and Folders Backup), Add Linux (Files and Folders Backup), and Manage BDRSuite Agents.

 When you add Windows or Linux Endpoints to the BDRSuite Server, you can add them in two ways.
 You can add them manually, or you can import them from CSV File if you have many clients.

 You also have to specify credentials so that the lightweight backup agent can be pushed.
 Furthermore, you also have the option to choose to install the agent manually if you require to do so.